Cachar College: Library

 The college has a central library with borrowing, reading and reference sections.
 There are smaller departmental libraries.

 Hostel

 The college has a hostel for girls.

 Book bank

 The Students' Union runs a book bank with support from the Central Library.

 Central Computer Centre

 The Central Computer Centre, which is attached to the Department of Commerce, serves the students from B.Com and B.Sc (Physics Honours) courses having practical papers on computer applications.
 It is also used for training of the faculty.

 Canteen

 The college has a cafeteria which remains open during the class hours as well as examination hours.
 Cachar College Employees’ Thrift and Amenities Cooperative Limited operates a temporary sale outlet during and after admission days from where the students have to buy their uniforms.

 Common rooms

-The college has Boys’ and Girls' Common Rooms with indoor games and recreational facilities.
+The college has Girls' Common Rooms with indoor games and recreational facilities.
 Additionally, the Girls’ Common Room has good sitting arrangements with a cloak room and a female attendant for any service required.